SP Campground Review – Harris Beach State Park, Brookings, OR

 BONUS ALERT = Camp with a view of the Ocean!

-Extra Info: A mixed 3G/4G LTE signal here (our MiFi kept flipping back and forth), but decent signal overall.
-145 total sites of which 35 are full hookup ( 30Amp/water/sewer), 50 are 30Amp/water and 60 are tent only (= definitely not big-rig friendly).
-Sites cost $28-$30/night in summer season, $21/night in off-season. $1 extra for cable.
+Extra Info: Mostly decent cell signal -> 2 bars Verizon LTE signal (although our MiFi flipped to 3G every now and then), 2 bars ATT LTE.
+145 total sites of which 35 are full hookup ( 30Amp/water/sewer, $30/night), 50 sites are 30Amp/water ($28/night) and 60 are tent only (= definitely not big-rig friendly, $20/night).
+Cable TV is an extra $1/night.
 Some sites have yurts+hookups.
 All sites reservable in summer season.
 On-site dump station and water.

 P.S.
 You can see a shot of each and every campsite in this State Park on campsitephotos.com